-- The Target of Evaluation (TOE) is the ST23YL18A, a Smartcard IC with enhanced security, a crypto-processor and 18 Kbytes EEPROM. - It is a serial access IC based on the enhanced 8/16-bit ST23 CPU core.
-Operations are synchronized with an internally generated clock issued by the Clock Generator module.
+- The Target of Evaluation (TOE) is the ST23YR80A.
+This product is a dual contact/contactless Smartcard IC based on the 8/16-bit ST23 CPU core, with 80 Kbytes EEPROM, an internally generated clock, an MPU, an internal True Random Number Generator (TRNG) and accelerators dedicated to cryptographic algorithms. - Operations are synchronized with an internally generated clock issued by the Clock Generator module.
 The internal speed of the device is fully software programmable.
 High performance can be reached by using high speed internal clock frequency (up to 29 MHz).
-The CPU interfaces with the on-chip RAM, ROM and EEPROM memories via an internal bus offering 16MBytes of linear addressing space, protected by the memory protection unit (MPU) without performance loss. - The CPU includes the Arithmetic Logic Unit (ALU) and the control logic.
+The CPU interfaces with the on-chip RAM, ROM and EEPROM memories via an internal bus offering 16 MBytes of linear addressing space, protected by the memory protection unit (MPU) without performance loss. - An RF interface including an RF Universal Asynchronous Receiver Transmitter (RF UART) enables contactless communication up to 848 Kbits/s compatible with the ISO 14443-B standard. - The CPU includes the Arithmetic Logic Unit (ALU) and the control logic.